 The XRD analysis was carried out using PANalytical X'Pert Pro powder diffractometer with X'celerator detector.
 The samples were ground to fine powder in an agate mortar and then sprinkled on the surface of quartz zero-background sample holder.
-A Nifiltered CuK_a radiation produced at 45 KV and 40 mA was used for the analysis.
+A Ni-filtered CuK ${\alpha}$ radiation produced at 45 KV and 40 mA was used for the analysis.
 The scan was run at a scan speed of 2 deg/min from 20 to 34 deg and 25 to 50 deg 2-theta for anthracite and pyrite respectively.
 Data acquisition was done using MDI Jade 9 software.

-3 Results and Discussions
+3 Results and Discussion

 This paper discusses the pretreatment of carbonaceous matter and sulphides generally associated with refractory gold ores.
-The transformation was done by incubating surrogate substrates with the fungus, Phanerochaete chrysosporium maintained on Millet and Wheat Bran (MWB) medium.
+The transformation was done by incubating surrogate substrates with the fungus, Phanerochaete chrysosporium maintained on millet and wheat bran (MWB) medium.
+The results are presented and discussed in the ensuing sections.